Balbader/github-finder/README.md

 # Github Finder

 React app to search Github profiles.
-This app uses the Context API along with the useContext and useReducer hooks for state management and is part of the "Modern React Front To Back" Udemy course.<br>
+This app uses the Context API along with the useContext and useReducer hooks for state management.<br>
-The goal of this project was to get better at refactoring the code base from<br>`React Class Components` to `React Hooks`
+The goal of this project was to get better at refactoring the code base from<br>`React Class Components` to `React Hooks`<br>
+Check the app here: https://basilgithubfinder.netlify.app/ <br><br>

 ## Usage